Formation of a single quasicrystal upon collision of multiple grains: Results and discussion

 To elucidate the mechanism behind grain coalescence in d-QCs, we begin with characterization of GB formation as a function of misorientation.
 Here, we define misorientation as the rotation angle about the \{00001\} axis between two seeds.
 We define \textit{grain} as a region where the arrangement of particles may be described by a continuous lattice in physical space and \textit{seed} as a set of particles belonging to the d-QC lattice with fixed LGOs.
 We will refer to simulations based on the misorientations between seeds, rather than the misorientations between grains, since grains can change LGOs over time but the misorientations between seeds are fixed and represent the initial conditions of d-QC grains.
 Fig. \ref{fig:dec_compare} compares small (3$\degree$), intermediate (9$\degree$ and 10$\degree$), and large (15$\degree$) seed misorientations between two d-QC seeds with a fixed distance of $L=40d$, where $d=1.02$ is defined as the distance between $r=0$ and the 1st neighbor shell in the isotropic pair potential \cite{damasceno2017non} and each seed contains 144 atoms.
+Each seed accounts for $\sim0.03$ \% of the particles in the entire simulation.
+This means that the contribution of the fixed seed to the phason dynamics around the seed \textcolor{purple}{could} be negligible.
+We verify this assumption with analysis of particle flips in both fixed and unfixed seed simulations (\textcolor{purple}{Supplementary Figure 2}). \textcolor{purple}{No significant suppression of phason dynamics was observed around the seeds in both cases.} In unfixed seed simulations, we do not see grain displacement upon collision \textcolor{purple}{(Supplementary Figure 3)}, which suggests our use of fixed seeds do not artificially \textcolor{purple}{hinder} grain motion and should not introduce any significant artifacts into our results.
+Therefore, our choice to incorporate fixed-seed simulations can be justified by the purpose of replicating solidification experiments.
 Temperature was fixed at $kT=0.5$ reduced units and pressure was fixed at $P=3.9$ reduced units.
 Further description of reduced units are provided in the \textbf{Methods} section.
-When seed misorientations are 3$\degree$ and 9$\degree$ (Fig. \ref{fig:dec_compare}(a, b)), we observe unimodal distributions of $\theta$ in the bulk QC near-equilibrium (left, histograms).
-This result suggests grain coalescence between misoriented seeds.
-We verify grain coalescence using diffraction patterns (Fig. S3), density fields (Fig. S4), dislocation (Fig. S5), and tiling analyses (Fig. S6).
-On the other hand, when seed misorientations are $10\degree$ and $15\degree$ (Fig. \ref{fig:dec_compare}(c, d)), we observe bimodal distributions of $\theta$ (left, histograms) in the bulk QC at equilibrium.
-This result suggests the formation of a GB, which was confirmed by the same approaches used to verify the single grain formation in Fig. S3-S6.